rieckpil/testing-spring-boot-applications-demystified/manuscript/content.md

 [INFO] Tests run: 5, Failures: 0, Errors: 0, Skipped: 0, Time elapsed: 2.022 s - in de.rieckpil.blog.junit5.JUnit5ExampleTest
 [INFO] Running de.rieckpil.blog.wiremock.WireMockSetupTest
 06:55:28.930 [main] INFO  org.eclipse.jetty.util.log - Logging initialized @6609ms to org.eclipse.jetty.util.log.Slf4jLog
-06:55:28.996 [main] INFO  org.eclipse.jetty.server.Server - jetty-9.4.44.v20210927; built: 2021-09-27T23:02:44.612Z; git: 8da83308eeca865e495e53ef315a249d63ba9332; jvm 11.0.11+9-LTS
-06:55:29.004 [main] INFO  o.e.j.server.handler.ContextHandler - Started o.e.j.s.ServletContextHandler@5df54296{/__admin,null,AVAILABLE}
-06:55:29.005 [main] INFO  o.e.j.server.handler.ContextHandler - Started o.e.j.s.ServletContextHandler@64a7ad02{/,null,AVAILABLE}
-06:55:29.010 [main] INFO  o.e.jetty.server.AbstractConnector - Started NetworkTrafficServerConnector@20960b51{HTTP/1.1, (http/1.1)}{0.0.0.0:53424}
-06:55:29.011 [main] INFO  org.eclipse.jetty.server.Server - Started @6690ms
 06:55:29.015 [main] INFO  o.e.jetty.server.AbstractConnector - Stopped NetworkTrafficServerConnector@20960b51{HTTP/1.1, (http/1.1)}{0.0.0.0:0}
-06:55:29.015 [main] INFO  o.e.j.server.handler.ContextHandler - Stopped o.e.j.s.ServletContextHandler@64a7ad02{/,null,STOPPED}
-06:55:29.015 [main] INFO  o.e.j.server.handler.ContextHandler - Stopped o.e.j.s.ServletContextHandler@5df54296{/__admin,null,STOPPED}
-[INFO] Tests run: 1, Failures: 0, Errors: 0, Skipped: 0, Time elapsed: 0.194 s - in de.rieckpil.blog.wiremock.WireMockSetupTest
-[INFO] Running de.rieckpil.blog.wiremock.JavaHttpClientTest
-06:55:29.019 [main] INFO  org.eclipse.jetty.server.Server - jetty-9.4.44.v20210927; built: 2021-09-27T23:02:44.612Z; git: 8da83308eeca865e495e53ef315a249d63ba9332; jvm 11.0.11+9-LTS
-06:55:29.020 [main] INFO  o.e.j.server.handler.ContextHandler - Started o.e.j.s.ServletContextHandler@5ff29e8b{/__admin,null,AVAILABLE}
-06:55:29.020 [main] INFO  o.e.j.server.handler.ContextHandler - Started o.e.j.s.ServletContextHandler@7acfcfc4{/,null,AVAILABLE}
-06:55:29.021 [main] INFO  o.e.jetty.server.AbstractConnector - Started NetworkTrafficServerConnector@736f8837{HTTP/1.1, (http/1.1)}{0.0.0.0:53425}
-06:55:29.021 [main] INFO  org.eclipse.jetty.server.Server - Started @6700ms
-06:55:29.067 [qtp1974219375-82] INFO  o.e.j.s.handler.ContextHandler.ROOT - RequestHandlerClass from context returned com.github.tomakehurst.wiremock.http.StubRequestHandler.
-Normalized mapped under returned 'null'
 06:55:29.087 [qtp1974219375-82] INFO  o.e.j.s.h.ContextHandler.__admin - RequestHandlerClass from context returned com.github.tomakehurst.wiremock.http.AdminRequestHandler.
 Normalized mapped under returned 'null'
 06:55:31.189 [main] INFO  o.e.jetty.server.AbstractConnector - Stopped NetworkTrafficServerConnector@736f8837{HTTP/1.1, (http/1.1)}{0.0.0.0:0}
 06:55:31.189 [main] INFO  o.e.j.server.handler.ContextHandler - Stopped o.e.j.s.ServletContextHandler@7acfcfc4{/,null,STOPPED}
 06:55:31.189 [main] INFO  o.e.j.server.handler.ContextHandler - Stopped o.e.j.s.ServletContextHandler@5ff29e8b{/__admin,null,STOPPED}
 ```

 While we could tweak our logger configuration and set the log level to `ERROR` for the framework and libraries logs, their `INFO` can still be quite relevant when analyzing a test failure.
 When scrolling through the log output of passing tests, we might also see stack traces and exceptions that are intended but might confuse newcomers as they wonder if something went wrong there.
 Having a clean build log without much noise would better help us follow the current build.

 The bigger our test suite, the more we have to scroll.
 If all tests pass, why pollute the console with log output from the tests?
 Our Maven build might also fail for different reasons than test failures, e.g., a [failing OWASP dependency check or a dependency convergence issue](https://rieckpil.de/top-3-maven-plugins-to-ensure-quality-and-security-for-your-project/).
 Getting fast to the root cause of the build failure is much simpler with a compact build log.

 #### The Goal: Run Tests with Maven Silently

 Our goal for this optimization is to have a compact Maven build log and only log the test output if it's really necessary (aka. tests are failing).
 Gradle is doing this already by default.
 When running tests with Gradle, we'll only see a test summary after running our tests.
 There's no intermediate noise inside our console.
 The goal is to achieve a somehow similar behavior as Gradle and run our tests silently.

 If they're passing, we're fine, and there's (usually) no need to investigate the log outcome of our tests.
 If one of our tests fails, report the build log to the console to analyze the test failure.
 In short, with our target solution, we have two scenarios:

 * No log output for tests in the console when all tests pass
 * Print the log output of our tests when a test fails